YoWASP/clang/npmjs/README.md

 This package provides a complete [Clang/LLD][] toolchain built for [WebAssembly][] and targeting WebAssembly as well.
 See the [overview of the YoWASP project][yowasp] for details.

 At the moment, this package only offers an API allowing to run Clang and LLD in a virtual filesystem; no executables are provided.
+Note that if you are importing `.../gen/bundle.js` directly, you must use it as a module.

 [Clang/LLD]: https://llvm.org/
 [WebAssembly]: https://webassembly.org/